plotdb/block/README.md

      - name: name of required module ( TODO )
      - version: version of required module ( TODO )
      - mode: use to control when this module should be loaded. ( TODO )
+   - dependencies will be additive in extend chain.

 #### Block Events